CLoD-GS: Continuous Level-of-Detail via 3D Gaussian Splatting: Introduction

 The recent advent of 3D Gaussian Splatting (3DGS) has revolutionized novel view synthesis, achieving state-of-the-art visual quality at real-time rendering speeds \citep{kerbl20233d}.
 By representing scenes as a collection of explicit 3D Gaussian primitives, 3DGS leverages a highly optimized rasterization pipeline.
 However, this paradigm does not escape the fundamental constraint of rendering cost; performance still scales with the number of primitives, making LoD a necessity for complex scenes.
 Given that 3DGS is a primitive-based representation, a straightforward approach would be to apply the traditional DLoD paradigm by creating multiple, discrete sets of Gaussians at varying levels of detail \citep{kulhanek2025lodge}.
 While feasible, this strategy inevitably reintroduces the classic DLoD drawbacks: a significant storage overhead for maintaining multiple Gaussian clouds and the visually disruptive ``popping" artifacts during transitions.

 We argue that a more ideal paradigm could be achieved with the unique characteristics of the 3DGS: Continuous Level of Detail (CLoD).
 The profound suitability of 3DGS for a CLoD framework stems from its fundamental representational properties, which distinguish it from traditional discrete primitives like meshes or point clouds.
 First, each Gaussian is not a discrete point but a continuous volumetric entity—a probability distribution with a ``soft" footprint.
 This makes modulating its contribution to the scene (e.g., via its opacity) an intrinsically smooth and continuous operation.
-In contrast, simplifying a mesh requires discrete topological changes like edge collapses, which are algorithmically complex to manage smoothly \citep{hoppe1996progressive}.
+In contrast, simplifying a mesh requires discrete topological changes like edge collapses\citep{hoppe1996progressive}.
 Second, each primitive is defined by a set of continuous parameters that can be finely controlled.
 This allows for per-primitive filtering rather than the abrupt removal of entire geometric elements.
 Finally, the entire representation is end-to-end differentiable.
-This critical feature allows the LoD mechanism itself to be learned.
-Instead of relying on hand-crafted runtime algorithms, we can introduce new learnable parameters that control simplification and optimize them directly within the primary training process.
+This feature allows the LoD mechanism itself to be learned.
+We can introduce new learnable parameters that control simplification and optimize them directly within the primary training process.

-To this end, we introduce CLoD-GS, a framework that fully leverages these properties by integrating a continuous LoD mechanism directly into the 3DGS representation.
+To this end, we introduce CLoD-GS, a framework integrating a continuous LoD mechanism directly into the 3DGS representation.
 Our key contribution is to augment each Gaussian primitive with an additional learnable parameter: a distance-dependent decay factor.
-This parameter dynamically modulates the primitive's opacity based on its proximity to the viewpoint, allowing for the progressive and smooth filtering of less significant details, effectively creating a continuous spectrum of detail within a single, unified model.
+This parameter dynamically modulates the primitive's opacity based on its proximity to the viewpoint, allowing for the smooth filtering of less significant details, effectively creating a continuous spectrum of detail within a single, unified model.
+To train a single model that is robust across the entire LoD spectrum, we introduce a novel virtual distance scaling training strategy.
+This involves rendering from virtually scaled distances to activate the LoD mechanism, with a point count regularization loss that explicitly encourages the model to learn a more compact representation for distant views.
+Our framework eliminates the storage overhead and popping artifacts inherent to discrete methods while simultaneously reducing the final model's primitive count.
+Experiments demonstrate that CLoD-GS achieves high-fidelity results across a wide range of performance targets, paving the way for more scalable and visually coherent real-time neural rendering applications.